Skip to main content

 • Creates or updates the deployment for that environment.

 You can deploy different versions of the same project to different environments.
-For example, a development environment might use version 1.1 while production continues using version 1.0.
-However, an environment can contain only one deployed version of a project at a time.
+For example, a development environment might run version 1.1 while production continues to run version 1.0 until validation is complete.
+Each environment (such as Dev or Prod) can contain only one deployed version of a project at a time.
 After deployment, you can schedule pipelines independently for each environment.